Lostmet/pangenome_heritability/README.md

 - `process-vcf`: Process VCF file and group overlapping variants
 - `run-alignments`: Perform sequence alignments using MUSCLE
 - `process-kmers`: Generate and analyze k-mer windows
-- `convert-to-plink`: Convert results to PLINK format
+- `convert-to-vcf`: Convert results to VCF format
 - `run-all`: Run the entire workflow in one command

 ## Note